tum-esm/TEGAT/docs/source/api/utilities.rst

 Utilities
 =========

-This section documents utility and support modules used across the TEG project.
+This section documents utility and support modules used across the TEGAT project.
 These modules provide configuration, logging, and defensive helper functions.